oneplaneteducation/open-iot-stem/README.md

   - Update Boards

-    *We are using an nRF52 third-party board for this training session you will need to add board support* *Arduino has built in board support for many boards but if you use other third-party boards in the future they will need to be appended in this location*
+    *We are using an nRF52 third-party board for this training session you will need to add board support* *Arduino has built in board support for many boards but if you use other third-party boards in the future they can also be appended in this location*

     - Verify Arduino is open and use title menu to navigate to: **File>Prefernces>Additional Board Support**